ninadtongay/vectorised_word_embeddings/README.md

 Voila!
 The python flask code is now up and running.

 #### Google Colab
-1. To execute this code on Google Colab / Jupyter Notebook, open `NLP_Database_Fusion_Single_Words.ipynb` on your environment.
+1. To execute this code on Google Colab / Jupyter Notebook, open `NLP_Database_Fusion_Single_Words.ipynb` (file name will also be having `approach` mentioned, use the one best suited for your needs)on your environment.
-2. Update the location used to access the database, word embeddings, and CSV files according to your local machine.
+2. Update the location(address) used to access the database, word embeddings, and CSV files according to your local machine.

 ------------------------------------